 If you pay for your speeding ticket, it means that you plead “nolo contendere,” which means “no contest”.
 This means that you do not accept that you are either guilty or innocent in this situation.

 The con of pleading nolo contendere is that you don’t even have a chance to fight the speeding ticket and you must pay the fine, which can be fairly costly depending on your circumstances.
-However, the pro to paying the speeding ticket is that once you pay the fine, it will be over with and you won’t have the possibility of having points taken from your license.
+However, the pro to paying the speeding ticket is that once you pay the fine, it will be over with and you won’t have the possibility of having points on your license.

 Fighting the Ticket